 Your bishop on c4 is only impressive if the rest of your pieces can support it.

 That is why quiet setup moves like c3, d3, Re1, or timely d4 matter so much.
+These moves do not look flashy, but they are the reason White keeps an edge in the Italian at higher levels.

 Mistake 3: Opening the center before your king is safe